God creates Adam and Eve. Ussher's chronology of the Old Testament places their creation at 4004, while other research suggests a date of 4024.

 605

 King Nebuchadnezzar of Babylon makes his first attack of Jerusalem.
-Taken captive are the prophet Daniel and his companions.
+He takes as captives the prophet Daniel along with his companions and others (Daniel 1:1 - 3, 2Kings 24:1).

 605 - 530